Throughout your child’s early years, their hearing will be regularly reviewed.

 - Speak to your GP

-- Speak to your health visitor or school nurse
+- Speak to your public health nurse (health visitor)

 - Speak to any other healthcare professional involved in your family’s care